 Hatfield House Wedding

-As their recommended wedding photographer, I am very lucky to photograph many weddings at Hatfield House.
+As Hatfield Houses’ recommended wedding photographer, I am very lucky to photograph many weddings at The Old Palace.

 Hatfield House’s Banqueting Hall is steeped in history.
 Used as a nursery to the three children of Henry VIII, and where Elizabeth 1st spent her childhood.
 Eventually, she would be held here under house arrest until she finally succeeded the throne.
 In her reign as Queen of England she held Council of State in The Banqueting Hall under the same roof as Rosie and Oliver’s wedding reception.